 For the most part, bats inhabit these caves.
 Usually found in small colonies, one chamber at Actun Chapat (Waterhole Cavern), in Cayo District, may contain millions of them.
 Not to worry, the winged mammals pose no real threat to humans.
 They feed on insects and fruit.

-Article contributed by Tom Greenwood Sr. and Tom Greenwood Jr. Please thank our volunteer authors by recommending this article to your friends.
+Article contributed by Captain (Ret.)
+Tom Greenwood Sr. and Tom Greenwood Jr.